dcv21/landing-page/README.md

 # Landing page

 A simple website using only HTML and CSS.
+Not recommend to open this page with a mobile device.